rubenhak/resume-builder/README.md

 **YAML Resume Builder** is an open-source project that allows you to create beautifully formatted resumes from simple YAML files.
 It supports both **HTML** and **PDF** output, enabling easy customization and sharing.
 With this tool, you can focus on content while the generator handles the design and formatting.

+This is how your resume could look like: https://rubenhak.github.io/resume-builder/

 ## Features:
 - Simple YAML input format
 - Generates professional-looking resumes in both HTML and PDF